Well it happened. Your pooch or kitty (or someone else’s pet) went potty, and potent pet urine made it’s way deep inside one of your concrete floors.

 However, there are still ways to restore the floor and banish smell due to the ammonia and uric acid.

-So whether your dog had an accident in the garage, missed the lawn and peed on the sidewalk, or the culprit is a cat marking their territory – the enzyme cleaner method is both the most effective and safest one.
+So whether your dog had an accident in the garage, missed the lawn and peed on the sidewalk, or the culprit is a cat marking their territory – you have a couple of good options that are both natural and safe:

 Classic Cleaning Methods…Do They Really Work?